 Released for the Sega Mega Drive in 1990, and the Sega Master System in 1991, this football game was developed and published by Sega, and can be played in one and two-player modes.
 To review, I revisisted the Sega Mega Drive version

 There are a few things wrong with this game however.
 Firstly, there are no fouls, so you can just hack away to your heart’s content.
 What really lets this game down though, is the length of each match.
-There is no way to shorten the match time, and each game seems to last over 10 minutes.
+There is no way to shorten the match time, and each game seems unnecessarily long.
 This wouldn’t be so bad, but the simplicity of the gameplay soon becomes tiresome over such a long period of time.
 I achieved such a high level of skill at the game that I was scoring 20 goals per match because they are so long.

 Yes, I have led the teams of Brazil and England to World Cup glory numerous times.